Logical CONNECTIVES

 B is a necessary condition for A

-Causal relation may be expressed as an implication.
-To say that if it rains, the road is wet, means that rain is a sufficient condition for the road to be wet, and that, necessarily, the road is wet when it rains.
+A causal relationship can be expressed as an implication.
+To say that if it rains, the road is wet, means that rain is a sufficient condition for the road to be wet, and that the road is necessarily wet when it rains.

-The implication thus defined is called material implication; it has nothing to do with the substantial logic of Toulmin.
+The implication thus defined is called a material implication; it has nothing to do with Toulmin’s substantial logic.

 Line (3) asserts the truth of the implication “If the moon is a soft cheese (false proposition), then Napoleon died in St. Helena (true proposition)”.
 Like the other logical connectives, the implication is indifferent to the meaning of the propositions it connects.
 It takes into consideration only their truth-values.
-The strict implication of Lewis tries to erase this paradox by requiring that for “P Q” to be true, Q must be deducible from P. This new definition introduces semantic conditions, in addition to the truth-values.
-This explains why the word “implication” is sometimes taken in the sense of “deductive inference”.
+The strict implication of Lewis tries to elminate this paradox by requiring that for “P → Q” to be true, Q must be deducible from P. This new definition introduces semantic conditions, in addition to the truth values.
+This explains why the word “implication” is sometimes used in the sense of “deductive inference”.

 Systems of natural deduction are defined in logic (Vax 1982, Deduction).
 They have nothing to do with Grize’s Natural Logic.

-Binary connectors combine in equivalences known as De Morgan’s laws, considered to be laws of thought.
-For example, the connectives “&” and “V” enter in the following equivalences:
+Binary connectors combine in equivalences known as De Morgan’s laws, which are considered to be laws of thought.
+For example, the connectives “&” and “V” enter into the following equivalences:

 The negation of an inclusive disjunction is equivalent to the conjunction of the negations of its components: